 Any student who must leave school early is required to bring a written parent request and must be approved at least five minutes before school begins.
 The Attendance Secretary will give the student an excuse slip and initial it so that it can be shown to the appropriate teacher at the right time.
 The student must then report to the Attendance Office to sign out.
 When the student returns to school (whether it is the same day or not), an excuse slip must be presented to the Attendance Office Secretary immediately.
 It is the Barberton High School Attendance Office policy to call parents to verify early dismissal notes should it be necessary.
 Also, students are only permitted to leave school for official business that cannot be carried on outside of the school day.
 Barberton High School has a closed lunch policy.
 Students are not permitted to leave for lunch.
 Food is not to be delivered by businesses.

-On early dismissal days for testing, students must have a signed permission slip on file before dismissed.
-No phone calls or text messages will be accepted.
+On early dismissal days for testing, students must have signed permission in Final Forms before being dismissed.